 CompTIA “Big 3” Exam Retirement Dates

-The CompTIA exam retirement cycle ensures certification for any exam with the “ce” suffix (for continuing education) is valid three years from the date you take your exam if only one exam required.
-If two exams are required (as is the case for A+ 220-1001 and 220-1002) it’s the date of the second exam that defines the start of the three-year period.
+The CompTIA exam retirement cycle ensures certification for any exam with the “ce” suffix (for continuing education) is valid three years from the date you take your exam if only one exam is required.
+If two exams are required (as is the case for A+ 220-1001 and 220-1002 as well as Linux+) it’s the date of the second exam that defines the start of the three-year period.

 NOTE: The CompTIA exam retirement dates ensure you will always be certified for three years irrespective of when you pass your exam and when the exam you took is retired by CompTIA.
 It does not matter if you take your exam a month from its retirement date you will still be certified for three years even though the exam is retired for most of those three years.
-As an example, Network+ N10-007 will be retired on August 31, 2021.
-Were you to pass that exam say in June of 2021, you would still be certified until May of 2024 even though for most of that time Network+ N10-008 would be the “current version” available in the testing centers.
+As an example, Network+ N10-007 will be retired on March 31, 2022.
+Were you to pass that exam say in February of 2022, you would still be certified until February of 2025 even though for most of that time Network_ N10-007 will have been retired and Network+ N10-008 would be the “current version” available in the testing centers.

 CompTIA Exam launch and retirement dates